CR eigenvalue estimate and Kohn-Rossi cohomology: Applications

 Now let $(X, T^{1,0}X)$ be a CR orbifold, i.e., there is an orbifold atlas $\mathcal{V}$ on $X$, such that for every $(\widetilde{U},G,\varphi)\in \mathcal{V}$, there is a CR structure $(\widetilde{U}, T^{1,0}\widetilde{U}) $ so that the group $G$ acts on and preserves the CR structure on $\widetilde{U}$.

 In a similar way, one can define the $\overline{\partial}_b$-complex on $X$.
 Furthermore, Theorem \ref{regular 1}, Theorem \ref{regular 2}, Theorem \ref{hodge} also hold for compact CR orbifold with transversal CR $S^1$-action.
-It is natural to ask the following \begin{que} Does the Theorem \ref{main theorem} also hold for compact CR orbifold with transversal CR $S^1$-action? \end{que}

 Since on every orbifold chart $(\widetilde{U},G,\varphi)$, the $S^1$-action generates a $G$-invariant vector field $T$ on $\widetilde{U}$ which preserves the CR structure on $\widetilde{U}$ and satisfies the transversal condition, then by almost the same arguments as in \cite{BRT85}, we can see that Bauoendi-Roth-Treves' Theorem \ref{local coordinate} on the existence of canonical local coordinates also holds on the CR orbifold setting.
+Then similarly, we have the following